SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

      - You will answer a reasoning question by performing detailed and careful counting of each item.
 Ensure no items, particularly those in plural form, are miscounted.
 The last line of your response should be formatted as follows: 'Answer: $VALUE' where VALUE is a numerical value.

-And we will see how we optimize an already high-performing task pipeline (~90% accuracy) to even higher which would have been really difficult if we try to manually optimize the promot.
+We will also demonstrate how to optimize an already high-performing task pipeline (~90% accuracy) to achieve even better results—a process that would be very challenging with manual prompt optimization.

-.. list-table:: Scores by Method and Split On High-performing Starting Prompt
+.. list-table:: Scores by Method and Split On High-performing Starting Prompt (gpt-3.5-turbo)
    :header-rows: 1
    :widths: 20 20 20 20